litexlang/litex-tutorial/Essentials/Function.md

 - `fn` is the reserved word of Function.
 - `square_root` is the name of this Function.
 - String in parentheses, `x R`, are Objects (and the set they're in) which will be used in this Function.
-- The last word, `R`, in the first line means the *codomain* of this Function.
+- The last word in the first line, `R`, means the *codomain* of this Function.
 - `dom` is the additional restrictions for those Objects, which is the *domain* of this Function.
 - `then` means the part *then* in a Function.
 So you should write the dependency after *then* in `then`.